Dr. Daryl Van TongerenDirector of the Frost Center for Social Science Research

-Daryl R. Van Tongeren is an assistant professor of psychology at Hope College.
+Daryl R. Van Tongeren is an associate professor of psychology at Hope College.
 Before joining the faculty in 2012, he was a postdoctoral fellow at Virginia Commonwealth University for one year.
 His research focuses on the social motivation for meaning and its relation to virtues and morality.
 Specifically, he and his students adopt a social-cognitive approach to study meaning in life, religion and virtues, such as forgiveness and humility.
 His research has been funded by generous grants from the John Templeton Foundation.

 Areas of Expertise

-Daryl's research focuses on social psychological explanations for some of life's "big questions" — he studies the social motivation for meaning, the social cognitive function of religion and the prosocial behaviors and virtues.
+Daryl's research focuses on social psychological explanations for some of life's "big questions" — he studies the social motivation for meaning, the social cognitive function of religion and prosocial behaviors and virtues.

 - Ph.D., experimental social psychology, Virginia Commonwealth University, 2011

 - M.A., experimental psychology, University of Colorado, 2006

 - Fellow, Society of Experimental Social Psychology, 2020–present